writing workshops & coaching

 In 2016, I opened Voice & Vessel, a writing studio in Grand Rapids, Michigan.
 My writing workshops are grounded in the Amherst Writers & Artists Method.
-As a Certified Leader of the AWA Method, I share the creative journey with writers of all voices, experience levels, and backgrounds, here in West Michigan and online.
+As a certified leader and affiliate of the AWA Method, I share the creative journey with writers of all voices and experience levels here in West Michigan and online.

 Amherst Writers & Artists Method